xregistry/spec/pagination/spec.md

 - the response MAY include the `expires` attribute in any response as an HTTP "Expires" header.
 If present, it MUST adhere to the format specified in [RFC 3339](https://tools.ietf.org/html/rfc7234#section-5.3)
+- it is STRONG RECOMMENDED that all responses include the `count` attribute

 Additionally, Links MUST appear in the HTTP response as HTTP headers using the format described in RFC5988.